DHSI Statement on Ethics and Inclusion

 Thanks, everyone, for such amazing course suggestions and proposals!

-Excited as we are about the DHSI’s coming meeting and planning already for 2017, we’re also beginning to think (at least a little bit) about our gatherings beyond that!
-As part of that, we are now receiving proposals for courses to be offered in 2018.
+Excited as we are about the DHSI’s coming meeting and planning already for 2019, we’re also beginning to think (at least a little bit) about our gatherings beyond that!
+As part of that, we are now receiving proposals for courses to be offered in 2020.
 Those who have been to DHSI will know that we have a number of core offerings that we repeat annually (and sometimes even more often than that) and a number of community-proposed offerings that rotate from year to year (with some repeated courses from among that group).
 Here, we’re hoping for proposals for new community offerings -- and especially so from members of the DHSI community.

 Read more ...

 We’re very happy to consider any and all proposals members of our community might wish to bring forward.
-Suggestions made by DHSIers in the past have indicated that there’s particular interest in a number of areas complementing current curriculum, areas of DH convergence with traditional academic disciplines, social media, new media in digital literary / historical / language studies, crowdsourcing, serious gaming, computer-assisted language learning, humanities data visualisation, electronic publishing, musicology, augmented reality and immersive environments, visual culture, art history, design, and new approaches to scholarly editing, among others.
+Suggestions made by DHSIers in the past have indicated that there’s particular interest in a number of areas complementing current curriculum, areas of DH convergence with traditional academic disciplines and societal concerns (social justice, race, class, and access to name a few), social media, new media in digital literary / historical / language studies, professional issues, crowdsourcing, serious gaming, computer-assisted language learning, humanities data statistics and visualisation, non-textual data (esp. audio and video), electronic publishing, musicology, augmented reality and immersive environments, app development, visual culture, art history, design, and new approaches to scholarly editing, among others.

 We’re not asking for too much in advance: a proposal should be no more than one page + CV, and should take the shape of the below: